kelu124/echomods/include/AddShoppingList.md

 * 6Msps on the [STM32](/croaker/)
 * Sourcing transducer
 * dig into [CMOS Ultrasound Transceiver Chip for High-Resolution Ultrasonic Imaging Systems.](https://www.ncbi.nlm.nih.gov/pubmed/23853268)
-* contact Sonopen / microsonix
-* add Visa (possibly Pouya)
+* add Visa, possibly Pouya and Thoùas
 * map interested (green) and users (blue)
 * Add a documentation server
 * Display IP on the OLED.
 * Need to have a look at this RPI GPIO DMA - https://github.com/hzeller/rpi-gpio-dma-demo
 * Include some cletus remarks (sourcing) on gitbook
 * convert all previous images to dicom
-* answer some questions online for RPI + ultrasound
 * put probe on the setup
 * set the gain on the AFE using Doj v1.2
 * use the GetSuppliersList function to list equipment suppliers
-* get stats from hackaday 1,2,GHMurgen,GHechomods,JOH
 * Add PCBA
- * fill in probe if necessary -> need oil in it
+ * fill in probe if necessary -> need oil in it (see AMZ)
-* update ppt_us with links all around
+* Test UHF probe
+* order tobo.alt
+* board pulser + processing + ADC for RPi